Image Matching Operations

 data Byte data of the image to be matched (cropped image)

-distance Maximum feature point distance (feature matching only)
+distance Maximum feature point distance (used only in feature matching)

-scale Scale matching (improve performance, not applicable to template matching)
+scale Scaling for matching (improves performance; not applicable for template matching)

 method Matching method